NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/F/frying-pan.md

 weight: L
 value: "1"
 subvalue: "sp"
+group: "Club"
 invest:
 usage: "held in one hand "
 license: "ORC"
 identify:
 description: "The cast-iron frying pan is an essential tool for adventuring halflings, gold panners, and remote tavern owners.
-Characters with the [[Feats/Halfling Weapon Familiarity|Halfling Weapon Familiarity]] ancestry feat are trained in the frying pan."
+Characters with the [[Halfling Weapon Familiarity]] ancestry feat are trained in the frying pan."
 powerTitle1:
 actionEconomy1:
 type1: